franciscozorrilla/NICEgame_exercise/README.md

 # 🏓 NICEgame exercise 🏓

-This repo contains code and files used during a 2 week visit to the LCSB lab.
+This repo contains code and files used during a 2 week visit to the [EPFL LCSB](https://www.epfl.ch/labs/lcsb/).
 The goal was to get hands on experience using the [NICEgame](https://www.pnas.org/doi/10.1073/pnas.2211197119) workflow to curate metabolic models based on experimental data.
 Through these exercises we also learn about thermodynamic-based flux analysis (TFA), BridgIT, and ATLASx.

 ### 🌡️ Exercise 1: matTFA tutorial
 - Goal